 Making sound real estate decisions is about having timely, relevant data at-hand when it’s needed.
 The Case-Shiller Index fails in that respect.
 It’s good for highlighting the U.S. housing market on the whole, as it existed in the past.
 For real-time market data, though, you’ll want to talk with an active real estate agent.

-Sammamish Mortgage is a local, family-owned company based in Bellevue, Washington.
-We serve the entire state, as well as the broader Pacific Northwest region.
+Do you have questions about mortgages that you want answered?
+Sammamish Mortgage can help.
+We are a local, family-owned company based in Bellevue, Washington.
+We serve the entire Pacific Northwest region, including Washington, Oregon, Colorado, and Idaho.
 We offer a wide variety of mortgage programs and products with flexible qualification criteria.
 Please contact us if you have mortgage-related questions.